vivien/i3blocks-contrib/current-spotify-song/README.md

 * Open the promted link and the instructions to allow your app to access your Spotify account.
 * When promted with `Setup completed` close the wizard with `CTRL + C`

-The wizard will store some requierd data to `~/.config/current-spotify-song`.
+The wizard will save some requierd data to `~/.config/current-spotify-song/`.

 * The `app` file will include your `client_id` and `secret`.
 * The `tokens` file will include your current Spotify access token and a refresh token used to issue a new token when the previous has expired.